Jojo Babie Rocks Skimpy Red Thong Underwear For A Scandalous Instagram Selfie

 American model Jojo Babie tantalized her 10.1 million Instagram followers with her latest post, a sizzling selfie taken in what appeared to be her home.
 Jojo stood in the middle of a small room with brown carpeting.
-A stairmaster was positioned in the corner of the room, and a large window with blinds and dark curtains filled the space with natural light.
+A stairmaster was positioned in the corner of the room and a large window with blinds and dark curtains filled the space with natural light.

 Jojo angled her body slightly away from the camera so that her ample rear was on full display.
 The bombshell rocked a pair of skimpy red thong underwear that left little to the imagination.
 The underwear consisted of little more than two thin red straps that stretched over her hips and down her rear, leaving every inch of her curvaceous posterior on display.

-She paired the thong with a simple white crop top that appeared to have some sort of graphic or text on it, although it wasn’t too visible based on the angle of the shot.
-She finished off teh ensemble with some black socks, which came to just below her knee.
+She paired the thong with a simple white crop top that appeared to have some sort of graphic or text on it, although the text wasn’t clear based on the angle of the shot.
+She finished off the ensemble with black socks that came to just below her knee.

-Jojo’s long blond locks were styled in a deep side part, and tumbled down her back and chest in an effortless look.
+Jojo’s long blond locks were styled in a deep side part and tumbled down her back and chest in an effortless look.
 She held her cell phone with one hand, and it blocked part of her face.
 However, her seductive eyes were still visible in the shot as she captured the selfie.

-A shaker cup as well as a container of BCAAs was visible on the steps of her stairmaster, and she followed up her sexy selfie with a close-up of the products.
+A shaker cup and a container of BCAAs were visible on the steps of her stairmaster, and she followed up her sexy selfie with a close-up of the products.
 She discussed them in the caption of the post, although her curvaceous physique remained the focal point of the shot.

 Jojo’s fans absolutely loved the smoking-hot selfie, and the post racked up over 98,800 likes within 10 hours, including a like from fellow blond bombshell Lindsey Pelas.
 The post also received 2,246 comments from Jojo’s followers within the same time span.